Lake Ginninderra pram friendly walk directions

 Photo gallery - See photos taken on the Lake Ginninderra pram friendly walk.

-Note - All our dog walks assume you are a responsible dog owner with an obedient and well-socialised dog.
+Note - All our dog walks assume you are a responsible dog owner with effective control of your dog.
 Pram walkers will need to venture at leash 10 metres away from paved paths to take advantage of off leash opportunities.
 The dog off leash beach must be accessed on leash through the picnic and playground area immediately adjacent.
 See our Important Stuff page before starting any of our walks.

 Map